This post will show you how to remove 3rd party app access from your Instagram, LinkedIn, Dropbox account accounts.

 Remove third-party access from online accounts

 You get to keep your password despite giving them your authorization.
-You can also restrict or limit access to certain data in your account when given permission prompt.
+You can also restrict or limit access to certain data in your account when given a permission prompt.
 It is wise to note that you could easily forget apps and web services that have access to your accounts.
-You might have just tried a game or an app years ago and forgot about it – but that app still has access to your account until now.
+You might have just tried a game or an app years ago and forgotten about it – but that app still has access to your account until now.

 You can try changing passwords, but that won’t work in removing app permissions.
-The key is to remove the access of these applications once you don’t use them anymore.
+The key is to remove access of these applications once you don’t use them anymore.

 Log into your Instagram account and visit this link to revoke access to any suspicious third-party apps that you may not have given.

-Remove LinkedIn App Permissions
+How to remove LinkedIn App Permissions

 - Click on your profile picture on the top-right corner and then on Settings and Privacy from the list.

 - Click Partner and Services on the list on the left-hand side and choose the apps you wish to delete.

-3] Click Remove.
+- Click Remove.

 Click here to visit the page directly.

-Revoke Dropbox App Permissions
+How to revoke Dropbox App Permissions

 - Click on your profile icon in the top-right corner and click on Settings of your Dropbox account.

 - In the security tab, scroll to the Apps Linked section.

 - Click on the x button corresponding to the apps to remove them.

-Hope this helps!
+I hope this helps!